woossi0/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

      - The CRS of the finished map.
 Default is ``EPSG:3857`` (Web Mercator)
    * - Extent
      - The extent of the map.
 There are two options: :guilabel:`Canvas extent`, which is the current state of the QGIS canvas, or :guilabel:`Fit to Layers extent`, which will calculate the extent based on the union of all the layers in the project.
-   * - Highlight features on hover
-     - When selected, features will glow when the mouse rolls over them.
    * - Max zoom level
      - Maximum zoom level available in the web app, as related to the CRS.
    * - Min zoom level